 Template EU LR3 - LRSpl: Split-up of on-balance sheet exposures (excluding derivatives, SFTs and exempted exposures).
 Fixed format

-Institutions shall apply the instructions provided in this section to complete template LRSpl in application of point (b) Article 451(1) CRR.
+Institutions shall apply the instructions provided in this section to complete template LRSpl in application of Article 451(1), point (b) of Regulation (EU) No 575/2013.